taverntesting/taverntesting.github.io/documentation.md

 - Making sure that the response matches a database schema
 - Making sure that an error returns the correct error text in the body
-- Making sure that a key is a valid uri
+- Decoding base64 data to extract some information for use in a future query
 - etc.

 ## Anchors between documents